-The Zürich production I saw was in the news for weeks beforehand because the intended star, Edita Gruberova, refused to perform and in fact held a news conference in which she said she would never again perform at the Zürich Opera.
+The Zürich production I saw was in the news for weeks beforehand because the intended star, Edita Gruberova (1946-2021), refused to perform and in fact held a news conference in which she said she would never again perform at the Zürich Opera.
 This was because her daughter, a dancer, had been injured in a stage accident in Zürich, and she blamed the Zürich Opera for negligence.

-Well, Gruberova really is the greatest (I once saw her in Bellini’s I puritani in Munich, and I’m listening to her sing Maria Stuarda on the CD-player as I write this), but I was also quite satisfied with her replacement, the young Spanish soprano AngeIes Blancas, who gave her own touch to the role and was warmly applauded by the Zürich audience.
+Well, Gruberova really was the greatest (I once saw her in Bellini’s I puritani in Munich, and I’m listening to her sing Maria Stuarda on the CD-player as I write this), but I was also quite satisfied with her replacement, the young Spanish soprano AngeIes Blancas, who gave her own touch to the role and was warmly applauded by the Zürich audience.